API Reference

 format_styled(io::IO, ::MIME"text/ansi", text::AbstractString, color::Int, theme::Theme)

 Output text with a single color for ANSI terminal.
 Color 0 uses theme foreground, 1-16 use theme.colors.
+Used by the line-prefix path (REPL session preprocessors); line prefixes carry no per-capture styling.

 source